RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:
+Before starting this how-to, make sure that you have completed the following prerequisites:

 * Have a Mendix account.
 If you do not have a Mendix account, go to [Mendix.com](https://www.mendix.com/) and click **Start for free** to create an account.